mawenxi2112/programming-methodology-assignment/README.md

 This C program is a Tic Tac Toe game developed using the [Raylib Library](https://github.com/raysan5/raylib), featuring a Graphical User Interface (GUI) and various game modes.
 The game supports multiplayer mode, player vs AI with a minimax algorithm at three difficulty levels (easy, medium, hard), and player vs Machine Learning using Naive Bayes classification.
 Additionally, the Machine Learning mode provides a confusion matrix for evaluating the testing results.

+Project demo video can be found in this youtube link:  [https://youtu.be/Po9qWrZv5X4](https://youtu.be/Po9qWrZv5X4)

 ## Features

 * **Graphical User Interface (GUI)**: The game utilizes raylib to create a interactive user interface